Lab Members

 Razipour received his BA in biochemistry from UCLA and his medical degree from Universidad Central del Este in the Dominican Republic.
 Since 2009, he has worked with Matthew J. Budoff, MD, at LA BioMed/Harbor-UCLA Medical Center.
 In 2017, Razipour joined the Dey Laboratory to research cardiac computed tomography angiography entities.

-Manral earned his master's in electrical engineering from the University of Southern California.
+Manral earned his masters degree in electrical engineering from the University of Southern California.
 He specializes in machine-learning, deep-learning and data-mining technologies and is currently working on the applications of deep learning for plaque segmentation using CTA images.
 Prior to Cedars-Sinai, Nipun worked as a systems engineer in Germany and India.